GrayHatter/gr.ht/content/posts/consent-is-required.md

 This one feels especially egregious to me.
 Because you can't tell the only way to decline is hitting the back button, I'm also the type that likes the on screen buttons, where I know most people use the new swipe gestures.
-But hey, when has an update ever caused any problems[^911]?
+But hey, when was the last an update ever caused any problems[^911]?
 Obviously a system update is for the benefit of the user!

 [^911]: https://www.engadget.com/microsoft-teams-911-call-android-bug-fix-201139753.html

 It's easy to forget, so this is where I'll remind you.
 I'm a security engineer.
 I both deeply understand the specifics, as well as what goes into creating a robust holistic security system.
-I know exactly how significant the thing that I'm clearly suggesting is, and how catastrophic in would be.
+I know exactly how significant the thing that I'm clearly suggesting is, and how catastrophic it would be.
 Allowing
 ***users*** to opt out of a security update?
 Clearly I've lost my mind, it's safe for you to stop reading here, and leave a comment saying I'm dumb!